Monika Kalra Varma, Esq.

 Monika is the recipient of the 2016 South Asian Bar Association’s Public Interest Achievement Award.
 Monika is married to attorney Anurag Varma.
 They have an eight year old daughter and five year old twin boys.
 Monika enjoys writing children’s books that inspire the next generation of social movement leaders and change agents.

 Elisa Della-Piana, esq.

-Elisa is a graduate of UC Berkeley Law School, where her best experiences were interning at the Coalition on Homelessness, the East Bay Community Law Center, and the Contra Costa Public Defender’s Office.
-After graduation, she clerked for Judge David F. Levi, Eastern District of California, and Judge Betty B. Fletcher, Ninth Circuit Court of Appeals.
-Elisa then spent four years with the Lawyers’ Committee, with funding from a Bingham McCutcheon Equal Justice Works Fellowship and a Soros Justice Fellowship.
-As a fellow, she supported impact litigation, including the successful class action suit Kincaid v.
-City of Fresno, provided individual representation to low-income clients, and worked on policy issues and other legal matters through the Homeless Rights Project.
+Elisa began her career at LCCR as a Bingham McCutcheon Equal Justice Works Fellow and then as a Soros Justice Fellow.
+During her fellowships, she supported impact litigation, including the successful class action suit Kincaid v.
+City of Fresno, represented low-income clients, and worked on policy issues and other legal matters through the Homeless Rights Project.

-Senior Litigation Attorney and Director of Pro Bono and Strategic Partnerships
+Director of Pro Bono and Strategic Partnerships

 DEBORAH ESCOBEDO, ESQ.

 Deborah Escobedo has joined LCCR’s Racial Justice team as a Senior Attorney with primary responsibility for leading the organization’s educational equity initiatives and overseeing our direct services education clinic.
 Deborah comes to the Lawyers’ Committee with an extensive and accomplished background in Education Law.